infiniflow/infinity/README.md

 </h4>

 Infinity is an open-source AI-native database designed to enhance retrieval-augmented generation (RAG) applications.
 As a natural partner to mainstream LLMs, Infinity solves primary challenges faced by B2B applications, such as internal enterprise search, industry-specific search, in-house AI assistants, chatbots, in-house knowledge management systems, and more.
 Infinity empowers these applications by supporting full-text search, multi-embedding search, multiple-collection query, and fused search.

+The vector search performance of Infinity on common datasets is exceptionally superior to all known open source vector databases, the higher the dimensionality the embeddings, the greater performance improvements achieved.

-Infinity was released under the [open-source Apache License 2.0](https://github.com/infiniflow/infinity/blob/master/LICENSE) on December 21, 2023.
+Infinity was released under the [open-source Apache License 2.0](https://github.com/infiniflow/infinity/blob/master/LICENSE) on December 20, 2023.

-###🧐 Benchmark
+### 🧐 Benchmark

 See a Benchmark report [here]().